Laure Prouvost: Career

 After graduating from Saint Martins, Prouvost worked as an assistant to the artist John Latham, who she describes as "more like a grandfather than my real grandfather".
 She has exhibited at Tate Britain and the Institute of Contemporary Arts.

 Prouvost was awarded the biennial MaxMara Art Prize for Women in 2011 and her work has appeared in the private contemporary art collection Collezione Maramotti in Reggio Emilia, Italy.
 That same year, Prouvost was the principal prize winner at the 57th Oberhausen Film Festival.

 Prouvost won the Turner Prize in 2013 for an installation named Wantee made in response to the artist Kurt Schwitters.
 In a tea party setting a film describes a fictional relationship between Prouvost's grandfather and Schwitters.
 The work is named in reference to the habit of Schwitters' partner of asking guests if they "want tea".
 The panel described the work as "outstanding for its complex and courageous combination of images and objects in a deeply atmospheric environment".
 Prouvost was generally considered a surprise winner.

+A 2026 installation in Paris's Grand Palais by Laure Prouvost related to quantum mechanics.
+It was titled, "Nous, frissons d'etoiles," or "We, starry-eyed thrills."

 In 2014, Prouvost staged her first solo museum exhibition in the United States at the New Museum, titled For Forgetting.

 In 2018, Prouvost created an installation for the Palais de Tokyo in Paris titled Ring Sing and drink for Trespassing.

 In 2024, Prouvost was among the 18 artists selected by the Port Authority of New York and New Jersey to create installations for the John F. Kennedy International Airport’s new Terminal 6, set to open in 2026.